mms142-groupn-2020/mms142-groupn-2020.github.io/landing.md

 				<header class="major">
 					<h3>Blockchain and Cryptocurrency</h3>
 				</header>
 				<p>Cryptocurrency refers to a variety of digital or virtual currencies such as Bitcoin.
 Blockchain, on the other hand, is a technology that forms the bedrock for cryptocurrencies.
-Digital money may not be a substitute for real currency, but it can become an impetus for the formation of a new currency system through which underdeveloped countries have a greater chance of participating in financial transactions and boost their own economy and social prospects.</p>
+Digital money may not be a substitute for real currency, but it can become an impetus for the formation of a new currency system through which underdeveloped countries have a greater chance of participating in financial transactions and boost their own economic and social prospects.</p>
 			</div>
 		</div>
 	</section>